dgaydukov/cert-aws/sa/files/sa.md

 By default alarm call only ec2 actions (stop/start/terminate/recover).
 There are 2 ways you can add your logic (see details `sa/cloudformation/cw-alarm-lambda.yml`):
 * create alarm and call lambda through sns (cause you can't call lambda directly from alarm) - execute logic in lambda In this case in your lambda you should have only business logic (like add new ec2).
 Validation logic would be inside alarm (for example when cpu more than 80%), but you are limited for alarms (there is no alarm to validate that port return 200)
-* create scheduled rule and call lambda every minute - in this case you should have business & validation logic inside lambda.
+* create CW Event rule (scheduled) and call lambda every minute - in this case you should have business & validation logic inside lambda.
 Yet you are not limited and can create any type of validation (for example check that port returns 200)
+So you can create alarm to recover ec2 in case it became broken or underlying hardware failure.
+Recovered ec2 would have same instanceID/privateIP/ElasticIP/instanceMetadata, yet in-memory data may be lost.
+Not all instance type support recover.
+Instance should be in vpc & use ebs volume.
 You can create cross-account & cross-region cw dashboard and view your resources (like ec2 metrics) across several regions or accounts:
 * go to `cloudwatch => settings => configure`.
 From here you can:
     * share data - create role `CloudWatch-CrossAccountSharingRole` with access to this account cw panel (if you use console it would create cf template which you must run)